ATIC-Yugandhar/cis-eks-kyverno/docs/final-report.md

 # Cleanup resources
 ./scripts/cleanup.sh

+# Run all Kyverno policy tests
+./scripts/test-all-policies.sh
 ```

-Scripts automate cluster provisioning, policy application, and resource cleanup to ensure repeatable and consistent testing.
+Scripts automate cluster provisioning, policy application, resource cleanup, and policy test validation to ensure repeatable and consistent testing.

+---

+## Known Limitations

+- Some CIS controls require AWS-side enforcement or are only partially enforceable by Kyverno (see `docs/UNENFORCEABLE_CONTROLS.md`).
+- Kyverno CLI has limitations with pattern matching in multi-line string fields (e.g., for audit logging controls 2.1.1, 2.1.2).
+These may require manual review for full assurance.

 ---